Vijaipura: Economy

 In Vijaipura village out of total population, 952 were engaged in work activities.
 39.60% of workers describe their work as Main Work (Employment or Earning more than six months) while 60.40% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 952 workers engaged in Main Work, 286 were cultivators (owner or co-owner) while 5 were Agricultural laborers.

 Administrative divisions

 The village has government school, government dispensary, Aanganbadi office, the public is well managed by the state government, rural drinking water wells in the village.
-Village Development Committee in collaboration operate Gausala in the villages of Thakurji, Janaki Vallabhjee, Bhairuji, Gogaji, Ramdev, etc. There is Dewatao the temple, built in the west of the village of Balaaji temple "Balaaji who Nim" is quite well known, the village director is chosen after every five years under The State Election Commission of Rajasthan.
+Village Development Committee in collaboration operate Gausala in the villages of Thakurji, Janaki Vallabhjee, Bhairuji, Gogaji, Ramdev, etc. There is Dewatao the temple, built in the west of the village of Balaaji temple "Balaaji who Nim" is quite well known,balaji ki dhani is a spiritual place which situated sewad vijaypura road there are a famous balaji mandir the village director is chosen after every five years under The State Election Commission of Rajasthan.

 Transport

 Roads connect Vijaipura to nearby villages.
 It is directly connected to Sikar Headquarter through Sikar - Salasar highway.
 The village has the direct bus services to Sikar, Salasar and Laxmangarh and Dhodh.
 Most of people they have two-wheeler transport and own cars.